Ashraf-T/DriftSurf/README.md

 - main.py runs the experiment necessary to produce the results shown in Table 2 and also time series plots shown in Figure 1,2, and 3.
 It takes four arguments, the dataset, the way we want to limit computational power (for each learner or for each algorithm), processing rate rho/m, and base learner.
 For these input parameters, it outputs time series plot and also prints out the average of misclassification rate over time for each algorithm.
 - sensitivity_noise.py runs the experiment necessary to produce the results shown in Figure 4.
 - sensitivity_r.py runs the experiment necessary to produce the results shown in Figure 10 in appendix.
+- greedy.py runs the experiment necessary to produce the results shown in Table 11 and Figure 12 in appendix.
+It takes one argument: name of dataset, it outputs time series plot and also prints out the average of misclassification rate over time for DriftSurf with greedy and without greedy approaches.
 - results.py contains the methods to produce plots and results of these experiments.